 48 Racos basalt columns and volcano

-Racos is a small village close to Brasov which is well-known for its volcano crater and basalt columns.
+Racos is a small village close to Brasov, which is well-known for its volcano crater and basalt columns.
 This complex is considered to be one of the oldest archaeological sites in Romania.

 49 Lake Sfânta Ana

-Lake Sfânta Ana (Ro: Lacul Sfânta Ana) is the only crater lake from Romania, located in a volcanic crater. t is situated at an altitude of 950 meters and is surrounded by lush forest.
+Lake Sfânta Ana (Ro: Lacul Sfânta Ana) is the only crater lake from Romania, located in a volcanic crater. t is situated at an altitude of 950 meters and is surrounded by lush forests.

 50 Rimetea Village

-Rimetea Village is located in Alba County, Transylvania, Romania and it is best known for its traditional white houses with green windows.
+Rimetea Village is located in Alba County, Transylvania, Romania, and it is best known for its traditional white houses with green windows.
 Considered to be one of the best conserved rural attractions in Romania.